10 Obscure Snakes From Thailand

 Source: iNaturalist user CheongWeei Gan – CC BY 4.0

-Butler’s wolf snake (Lycodon butleri) lives in the southern peninsular regions of Thailand, and is just another humble member of the giant Lycodon family (73 members).
+A harmless, medium-sized species which reaches a maximum of 90cm.
+Butler’s wolf snake (Lycodon butleri) lives in the southern peninsular regions of Thailand, and is just another humble member of the giant Lycodon genus (73 members).

 9 Red whip snake